Many people know about Dahongpao, and they also know about Wuyi Rock Tea, but many people don't know what the relationship is between the two!

 If you've never had Dahongpao before, then I suggest you start with a tea sampler or a collection of oolong teas so that you can try it out with minimal cost.

-iTeaworld's oolong tea selection is a good choice.
+iTeaworld's oolong tea sampler is a good choice.
 It offers four different oolong teas, including honey-orchid scented Dahongpao,tieguanyin, fenghuang dancong, and Minnan narcissus.

 This oolong tea collection is good for new tea drinkers who are just trying oolong tea.